Alex Davies-Jones: Israel-Palestine

 Davies-Jones is a parliamentary supporter of Labour Friends of Israel and was part of a delegation to the country in February 2023.
 Her Parliamentary record in respect to Israel includes abstaining on a vote for a ceasefire in Gaza, as well as forgoing signing an open letter calling for the suspension of arms sales to Israel in March 2024.
 Her support of Israel has faced protest from Rhondda Cynon Taf Palestine Solidarity Campaign in light of the Gaza genocide, especially with statements in October 2023 from Israeli President Isaac Herzog being flagged at the International Court of Justice as using genocidal language.

 During the run up to the 2024 United Kingdom general election Davies-Jones pulled out of a hustings event held by Rhondda Cynon Taf Palestine Solidarity Campaign and the National Education Union.
 She told the organisers she could no longer participate as a result of threats from another candidate, and was acting on police advice not to attend the event.
 The hustings event was cancelled.

 On 29 June 2024, two constituents were arrested after Davies-Jones filed a complaint of "intimidation" in response to an online video of them asking her why she had abstained on a SNP motion for a ceasefire in Gaza.
 According to a statement by the South Wales Police, "Two women, aged 25 and 30, have been arrested on suspicion of harassment, public order offences and criminal damage in the Pontypridd area".
 The two had their homes raided and were given bail conditions restricting their ability to talk about the arrests on social media.
-The pair were found guilty of harassment in June 2025, but had their convictions overturned in November of that year.
+The pair were initially found guilty of harassment in June 2025, but had their convictions overturned in November of that year.